Changesets link to issues even without the keyword prefix

 This will get associated (correctly) with issue 5, and incorrectly with issue 4, which it has nothing to do with.
 I have found a fix for the association, which is to remove the question mark following the second capturing subgroup on line 117 of app/models/changeset.rb.
 This makes the keyword mandatory in the scan_comment_for_issue_ids method.
 However, I can't figure out how to prevent the #4 from becoming a link to issue 4 in the revision history page.
 This seems to be a very low level thing, and I'm afraid I am not a rails developer so the trail went cold on that one.

-#4 Updated by Andrew Betts almost 7 years ago
+#4 Updated by Andrew Betts about 7 years ago

 Slightly better example: We have multiple tracking systems, so sometimes there are #number references in our commit messages that do not relate to redmine.
 In this commit message: